reiggrau/tribes-frontend/README.md

 <p> The 'registration', 'login' and 'password recovery' forms are located in the title screen.
 Each of them is a React subcomponent.</p>

-<p>The background is a Far Cry Primal wallpaper, photoshopped into multiple layers, and given to each one a lateral sway in order to achieve a parallax effect (the man, the mammoths, and the nearby mountains are each a different layer).</p>
+<p>The background is a <b>Far Cry Primal</b> wallpaper, photoshopped into multiple layers, and given to each one a lateral sway in order to achieve a parallax effect (the man, the mammoths, and the nearby mountains are each a different layer).</p>

-<p>Primitive-themed music is added to enhance immersiveness.</p>
+<p>Primitive-themed music from the game <b>Dawn</b> of Man is added to enhance immersiveness.</p>

 <br>